yunpeng1234/tp/docs/UserGuide.md

 Intern Watcher (IW) is a **desktop app for managing internship applicants, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, IW can get your applicant management tasks done faster than traditional GUI apps.

+You can use Intern Watcher to add, edit and delete the internship applicants.
+Intern Watcher also allows you to track applicants' details such as grades and skills, as well as filter applicants by their details.

+This user guide covers a quick walk through how to use this application, as well as the full descriptions of the features available.
 * Table of Contents
 {:toc}